josephj1o4e1/kafka-project-coinbase/README.md

 ## **Introduction**
 This final project repo includes real-time Coinbase market streaming pipeline.
 The above graph is a brief summary of my streaming pipeline.
 My Kafka producer, written in Python, ingests data from Coinbase and publishes it to a Confluent Kafka Topic.
 Prior to consumption, I use ksqlDB for essential stream processing and transformation.
 For consuming the data, I utilize a managed Confluent connector as my Kafka consumer, which retrieves messages from ksqlDB and transfers them to a BigQuery Table.
+I built a simple dashboard on Looker Studio from the data from BigQuery Table.

 ### Problem description:
 This repository fulfills the requirement for real-time monitoring of Coinbase market data updates, specifically focusing on orders and trades.
 Through the implementation of a streaming data pipeline, it empowers traders with up-to-date information on trading volume and values across various virtual currencies on Coinbase.
-This is achieved by streaming data from Coinbase's ["Exchange Websocket Direct Market Data"](https://docs.cloud.coinbase.com/exchange/docs/websocket-overview), feeding it into Confluent Kafka for processing, storing the processed data on BigQuery, and ultimately leveraging Looker Studio to construct visualizations for insights into trading trends.
+This project is achieved by streaming data from Coinbase's ["Exchange Websocket Direct Market Data"](https://docs.cloud.coinbase.com/exchange/docs/websocket-overview).

-This streaming data pipeline encompasses the following key aspects:
+The streaming data pipeline encompasses the following key aspects:

 ### Cloud:
 <!-- ![project-clouds-logo](assets/images/dezoom-project-clouds.drawio.svg)   -->